-Full-term and half-term Rome Prize Fellowships are available in Architecture and Landscape Architecture.
-Applicants in Design only have the option of a half-term fellowship.
-Applicants for Full term fellowships must hold an accredited degree in the discipline.
-Applicants for half term fellowships must hold an accredited degree in the discipline, and must have at least seven years of professional experience, and must be practicing in the discipline.
+Full-term and half-term Rome Prize Fellowships are available in architecture and landscape architecture.
+Applicants in design only have the option of a half-term fellowship.
+All applicants must hold an accredited degree in the discipline and be practicing in the discipline.
 Applicants should submit materials that best display their qualifications and experience in their discipline.
-Jurors review a wide range of materials in this category and should be able to clearly understand not only the candidate’s background but the candidate’s philosophical approach to his or her work and the professional trajectory he or she is pursuing.
+Jurors review a wide range of materials in this category and should be able to clearly understand not only the candidate’s background but the candidate’s philosophical approach to their work and the professional trajectory he or she is pursuing.

 Historic Preservation and Conservation

-These awards are intended for a broad range of individuals who work on the conservation and historic preservation of works of art, manuscripts, or cultural properties (including architectural preservation, engineering, planning and design, historic districts, or historic landscapes), and those who work in the area of public policy and the management of cities.
+These awards are intended for a broad range of individuals who work on the conservation and historic preservation of works of art, manuscripts, or cultural properties (including architecture, engineering, planning and design, urban design, or landscape architecture), and those who work in the area of cultural policy.
 Applicants are encouraged to submit materials that best express the quality of what they do and how they think.

-Jurors review a wide range of materials in this category and should be able to clearly understand not only the candidate’s background but the candidate’s philosophical approach to his or her work, as well as the professional trajectory he or she is pursuing.
+Jurors review a wide range of materials in this category and should be able to clearly understand not only the candidate’s background but the candidate’s philosophical approach to their work, as well as the professional trajectory he or she is pursuing.

-Included in Literature: fiction, literary nonfiction, and poetry.
+Included in literature are: fiction, literary nonfiction, and poetry.

-Applicants for full term Rome Prize fellowships in Literature must demonstrate professional commitment and be currently engaged in work in the discipline.
+Full-term and half-term Rome Prize Fellowships are available in literature.
+Applicants must demonstrate professional commitment and be currently engaged in work in the discipline.

-Applicants for full term Rome Prize fellowships in music composition must demonstrate professional commitment and be currently engaged in work in the discipline.
+Applicants for full-term Rome Prize Fellowships in music composition must demonstrate professional commitment and be currently engaged in the discipline.

-Applicants for full term Rome Prize fellowships in visual arts must demonstrate at least three years of professional commitment and currently be engaged in the discipline.
+Full-term and half-term Rome Prize Fellowships are available in visual arts.
+Applicants must demonstrate at least three years of professional commitment and currently be engaged in the discipline.
 Applicants working in art and technology are also encouraged to apply.

-The Academy accepts pre- and post-doctoral applications for the Rome Prize in the following fields:
+The Academy accepts pre- and postdoctoral applications for the Rome Prize in the following categories.